severalnines/docs/user-guide/dashboard.rst

 Dashboard
 ============

-This page is the landing page once you logged in.
+This page is the landing page once you are logged in.
 It provides a summary of database clusters monitored by ClusterControl.

 .. image:: img/cc_cluster_list_142.png
    :align: center